What is time loss?

 - If the self insurer unreasonably delays or refuses to pay benefits as they become due, ask for a penalty.
 RCW 51.48.017 and WAC 296-15-266

-- If it will help you, talk to an attorney
+- Talk to an attorney

-How to keep time loss going
+How to keep time loss benefit going

 - See your doctor